 And given the obscure nature of the data we’re usually dealing with in this business, I would say it’s literally impossible to totally limit the variables so as to get verifiable and repeatable results.
 I’d even go so far as to say that anyone that claims to be able to do so is either woefully ignorant of scientific testing procedures or has a relaxed moral compass.

 That said, I don’t believe the latter is the case in the vast majority of instances.
-Still, it’s important to remember that if you’re analyzing the results of a poorly designed test, well… a really well-done analysis of crap results will nearly always yield a crap analysis.
+Still, it’s important to remember that if you’re analyzing the results of a poorly designed test, well… a really well-done analysis of crap data will nearly always yield a crap analysis.

 Testing and Troubleshooting Have a Lot in Common